 This table shows the five occupations with the greatest increase in employment in each local area.
-The next table shows the five occupations requiring any postsecondary training with the largest increase in hires for each local area.
+The next table shows the five occupations requiring any postsecondary training with the largest increase in

 When both tables are considered, it is clear that demand is increasing most for semi-skilled occupations in terms of gross count, but is also increasing with skilled occupations that serve in primary industries.